How Shannen Doherty Emerged From Her Rocky Past to Become Hollywood's Biggest Fighter

 Because of course she knows those years weren't the best look.

-Reflecting on her choices in 2010, Doherty told Parade she definitely made mistakes, but, "I never did a sex tape.
+Reflecting on her choices in 2010, Doherty told Parade she definitely made mistakes, but, so has a large majority of those in her industry: "I never did a sex tape.
 I never didn't wear panties and flash a camera."

 "It ended up being very embarrassing for me," Doherty admitted to the Chicago Tribune, "and humiliating and disgusting."